reichertc2/reading-notes-C-301n23/class-08.md

 Block intro

-> I love it when a plan comes together - John "Hannibal" Smith
+> Do or Do not.
+There is no try. - Yoda

 ### API Design Best Practices ([Article](https://docs.microsoft.com/en-us/azure/architecture/best-practices/api-design))